dailymuse/browserify-directory/README.md

 # Directify
 Directify watches all files in a directory and browserify's them to an output directory.
 Update any source files and your browserify bundle will be updated on the spot.

-##Inspiration
-We found [watchify](https://github.com/substack/watchify) to be useful for when you need to output a single file, but not when you have many javascript files that need to be browserified.
+Think of directify as super charged [watchify](https://github.com/substack/watchify) - instead of watching files it watches an entire directory for changes.

 ## Install
 `npm install directify`